 Mathew has called South Carolina home for over 25 years.

 Most recently, he was the Operations Director of Palmetto Grain Brokerage in Ridgeland, South Carolina.
-During his near 15-year stint there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.
+During his near 15-year tenure there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.

 From 2013-2015 Mathew was Chief Technology Officer of Croptell, a KCoe Isom agricultural software development startup.